chriskrogh/site-astro/src/content/experiences/ZedLabs.md

 positions:
   - title: "Software Engineer"
     achievements:
+      - "Implemented point-of-sale and employee management features for merchants to manage e-money payments."
       - "Migrated from Firebase to an Apollo server to support typed GraphQL requests for authentication and wallet transactions."
       - "Configured CICD using GitHub Actions and Docker to build and deploy our server to a staging environment."
-      - "Implemented point of sale transaction and employee management features for merchants to manage e-money payments."
     duration:
       start: "2022-01-13"
       end: "2022-07-31"